Quantum Self-Attention Neural Networks for Text Classification: Discussions

 \section{Discussions}

 We have proposed a quantum self-attention neural network (QSANN) by introducing the self-attention mechanism to quantum neural networks.
 Specifically, the adopted Gaussian projected quantum self-attention exploits the exponentially large quantum Hilbert space as the quantum feature space, making QSANN have the potential advantage of mining some hidden correlations between words that are difficult to dig out classically.
 Numerical results show that QSANN outperforms the best-known QNLP method and a simple classical self-attention neural network for text classification on several public data sets.
 Moreover, using only shallow quantum circuits and Pauli measurements, QSANN can be easily implemented on near-term quantum devices and is noise-resilient, as implied by simulation results.
 We believe that this attempt to combine self-attention and quantum neural networks would open up new avenues for QNLP as well as QML.
-As a future direction, more advanced techniques such as positional encoding and multi-head attention can be employed in quantum neural networks for generative models and other more complicated tasks.